 4. Alexandria, Virginia

-Alexandria appeals to those who are in for a small-town vibe but big-city amenities.
+Alexandria appeals to those in for a small-town vibe but big-city amenities.
 This city is packed full of qualities and with so much to see.

 3. San Francisco, California

 So far, San Francisco is the highest-ranked West Coast city.
-The economy is booming but some residents worry about the housing prices, causing some of them to move to number six.
+The economy is booming, but some residents worry about housing prices, causing some of them to move to number six.